pbl64k/gpif-idris/README.md

 is wonky, and attempts to subtly nudge it towards admitting totality often seem to result in seriously cryptic type errors.
-Type errors, in general, are *very* cryptic (more so than Haskell's type errors seemed to be when I was just starting with it), and while some of that definitely can be atrributed to the power of Idris' type system, error reporting in general seems to be quite unsatisfactory.
+Type errors, in general, are *very* cryptic (more so than Haskell's type errors seemed to be when I was just starting with it), and while some of that definitely can be attributed to the power of Idris' type system, error reporting in general seems to be quite unsatisfactory.
 (Failure to unify what looks like two instances of the same type may be explainable, but it is seriously befuddling to newcomers,